UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 ### Intended audience

-To complete the steps in this article you must have access to the UKCloud Portal and vCloud Director/VMware Cloud Director.
+To complete the steps in this article you must have access to the UKCloud Portal and VMware Cloud Director/vCloud Director.

 ## Cloud GPU overview